Designer Modeling through Design Style Clustering: Room Style Clustering

+All the resulting datasets were then clustered using \textsc{K-Means, K-Medoids, Agglomerative clustering}, and \textsc{DBSCAN}.
+K-Means was initialized using the standard k-means++ implementation in scikit-learn, which initializes all centroids distant from each other.
+K-Medoids was initialized similarly, using the standard k-medoids++, and tested using the \emph{cosine}, \emph{euclidean}, and \emph{manhattan} distances.
+Agglomerative clustering is a hierarchical clustering approach using a bottom-up approach implemented in scikit-learn using four different linkage criteria for comparing data points: \emph{Ward}, \emph{Complete}, \emph{Average}, and \emph{Single}.
+Finally, DBSCAN clusters points based on density separated by low-density areas; thus, DBSCAN automatically finds $k$ based on two parameters, $\epsilon$ describing the maximum distance between points and \emph{min\_samples} describing the minimum amount of samples within a group to be considered a cluster.
+K-Means, K-Medoids, and Agglomerative clustering were tested using multiple $K$ values ranging from 3 to 13, and DBSCAN was tested with several $\epsilon$ values ranging from 0.3 to 1.0, and \emph{min\_samples} ranging from 2 to 9.

-Since we lack a labeled dataset (i.e. ground truth) for cluster validation, we evaluated the results from all setups using the internal indices below, as well as manually inspecting the rooms composing the resulting clusters.
+Since we lack a labeled dataset (i.e. ground truth) for cluster validation, we evaluated the results from all setups using the internal indices below.
+However, good values in internal indices are indicative and do not imply the best information retrieval, which is why we also manually inspect the clusters and the rooms grouped together.